SS Dongola: Construction

+Dongola was registered at Glasgow.
+Her UK official number was 121270 and her code letters were HDTL.
+By 1914 she was equipped for wireless telegraphy.
+Her call sign was MNH.

 Early years

 In November 1905, P&O advertised "Direct China Sailings by new Twin Screw Mail Steamer Dongola", stopping in Egypt, Bombay, and Ceylon, with her final destination being Hong Kong.
 On her maiden voyage beginning at the end of that year, the ship took Prince Arthur of Connaught and his party to China, on their way to Japan to invest the Emperor Meiji with the Order of the Garter.
 The ship and the prince arrived in Hong Kong on 9 February 1906.
 Dongola steamed across Hong Kong Harbour accompanied by a procession of gaily decorated launches, and the prince landed at Blake Pier, where there were speeches.

 Having been designed as a seasonal troop ship, in July 1906 the ship was first taken up by the Admiralty on a summer trooping charter.

 In 1907, she made a record speed from Southampton to Bombay, completing the voyage in eighteen days and seven hours.
 Seasonal trooping work was repeated every year until 1910, and in June 1911 the ship took part in King George V's Coronation Review of the Fleet, carrying Admiralty guests.
 Also in 1911, Dongola was used for Indian famine relief.

 Trooping charter work was repeated every summer from 1912 to 1914.